 The heavens would not revolve unless they followed on the track of God or of his likeness.
 If God were not in all things, Nature would stop dead, not working and not wanting; for whether thou like it or no, whether thou know it or not, Nature is seeking, though obscurely, and tending towards God.1Meister Eckhart, C. de B. Evans, trans.
 (London: Watkins, 1925), vol. I, p.
 115.

 It should be noted, first of all, that the idea of Nature “seeking, though obscurely, and tending towards God” is by no means unprecedented in Christian tradition: has not St. Paul presented us with the reverse side of the same doctrine when he declares that “the whole creation groaneth and travaileth in pain together until now”?2Rom.
-9:22 Not only, therefore, is there a “return” of the universe to its Source — an apocatastasis as the Fathers have said — but it is that End, that telos itself that impels the cosmos to follow its trajectory.
+9:22 Whether or not, therefore, there is to be a “return” of the universe to its Source — an apocatastasis — it is that End, that supreme telos itself, that impels the cosmos to follow its trajectory.

 But clearly: given that the modus operandi of physics deals exclusively with the quantitative dimensions of the cosmos, none of this has meaning for a physicist as such.
 And yet, if indeed Nature “groaneth and travaileth” seeking “rest in God” — if that is more than pious poetry — how could this fact not impact the actual laws of physics?
 There must consequently be a connection, a nexus of some kind between the aforesaid telos and the actual equations of motion — whether that relation be comprehensible to the physicist or not.
 And what is more: that “scientifically invisible” connection should be discernible from a metaphysical point of vantage: that is what we now propose to verify.